tonyhong272/InfraredSpectrumHitran/README.md

 Part of the code is borrowed from https://github.com/nzhagen/hitran.

 HITRAN is a database of molecular absorption spectra maintained by scientists in Harvard University and elsewhere.
-Please download the HITRAN data (https://www.cfa.harvard.edu/HITRAN/HITRAN2012/HITRAN2012/By-Molecule/Uncompressed-files/) into PAR folders.
+Please download the HITRAN data (https://www.cfa.harvard.edu/HITRAN/HITRAN2012/HITRAN2012/By-Molecule/Uncompressed-files/) into PAR folder.

+A compiled version in windows 64 bit environment is included.
+Please also put the HITRAN files into the compiled PAR folder.
 ![alt tag](https://github.com/tonyhong272/InfraredSpectrumHitran/blob/master/save/ScreenShot.png)
 ![alt tag](https://github.com/tonyhong272/InfraredSpectrumHitran/blob/master/save/image.png)